cplan85/Sprint8-Star-Wars/README.md

 ## ![preview gif](./src/assets/star-wars-preview.gif)

 ## :wrench: **Tech used in this project**
 Front-End: Angular with [Bootstrap5](https://getbootstrap.com/) is used for the front-end UI Components.
-Within Angular, this projected implemented use of Angular Router with authorization guards, Http Client Module to make API calls, Observables to handle infinite scrolling and help wit http client calls, and Router animations to handle various page transtions.
+Within Angular, this projected implemented use of Angular Router with authorization guards, Http Client Module to make API calls, Observables to handle infinite scrolling, and Router animations to handle various page transitions.

 ## Development server